What is Railway Sleeper?

 2. Wooden Sleepers

-Wooden sleepers are regarded to be best as they fulfil almost all the requirements of an ideal sleeper.
-In India, timbers most commonly used for sleepers are Sal and teak.
+Wooden sleepers are considered the best as they fulfill almost all the requirements of an ideal sleeper.
+In most cases, the most commonly used timbers for sleepers are oak, sal(Shorea robusta), and teak.

 Advantages of wooden sleepers